Alamein International University

-Alamein International University (AIU) is an Egyptian national, non-profit university which was inaugurated in 2020 in accordance with a presidential decree Number 435 of 2020 issued by President Abdel Fattah El-Sisi, located in New Alamein City, Matrouh Governorate in Egypt.
+Alamein International University (AIU) is an Egyptian national, non-profit university which was inaugurated in 2020 in accordance with a presidential decree Number 435 of 2020.
+The university is located in New Alamein City, Matrouh Governorate in Egypt.

 Campus

 Alamein International University - AIU is built on approximately 150 acres and includes a central library, Outdoor theater, sports & entertainment area, university hospital, dentistry hospital, university administration building, 10 buildings for faculties, 4 Accommodation towers for students and Staff, as well as extra 9 residential buildings outside the university campus in Eleskan Elmotamyez district.

 Faculties and academic programs

-Alamein International University (AIU) Offers more than 44 Programs in 13 Different Fields:
+Alamein International University (AIU) offers more than 44 Programs in 13 Different Fields: